Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 6950 XT should be quite a bit faster than the GeForce RTX 2060 Super in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 6950 XT should theoretically be much superior to the GeForce RTX 2060 Super overall. (explain)

-Texel RateThe Radeon RX 6950 XT will be much (more or less 208%) more effective at texture filtering than the GeForce RTX 2060 Super. (explain)
+Texel RateThe Radeon RX 6950 XT will be a lot (about 208%) more effective at AF than the GeForce RTX 2060 Super. (explain)

-Pixel RateThe Radeon RX 6950 XT should be a lot (more or less 162%) better at anti-aliasing than the GeForce RTX 2060 Super, and also capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon RX 6950 XT should be much (approximately 162%) faster with regards to anti-aliasing than the GeForce RTX 2060 Super, and also should be able to handle higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison